 Where the first term is the pressure gradient along coordinates, computed as in (6.18) - (6.19), and z_T is the depth of the T-point evaluated from the sum of the vertical scale factors at the w-point (e{3w}).
-The version $ln_dynhpg_hel=$ true has been added by Aike Beckmann and involves a redefinition of the relative position of T-points relative to w-points.
+The version ln_dynhpg_hel =true has been added by Aike Beckmann and involves a redefinition of the relative position of T-points relative to w-points.

-- Weighted density Jacobian (WDJ) [?] (ln_dynhpg_wdj=true) - Density Jacobian with cubic polynomial scheme (DJC) [?] (ln_dynhpg_djc=true) - Rotated axes scheme (rot) [?] (ln_dynhpg_rot=true)
+• Weighted density Jacobian (WDJ) [Song 1998] (ln_dynhpg_wdj=true)

+• Density Jacobian with cubic polynomial scheme (DJC) [Shchepetkin and McWilliams 2005] (ln_dynhpg_djc=true)

+• Rotated axes scheme (rot) [Thiem and Berntsen 2006] (ln_dynhpg_rot=true)

-Note that expression (6.20) is used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [?].
+Note that expression (6.20) is used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [Levier et al. 2007].
 The other pressure gradient options are not yet available.